STEM Week Challenge

 You and your students are invited to engage with industry professionals during the 2020 STEM Week Challenge.
 These interactions are a great way to motivate students, connect the work they’re doing in class to what is taking place in companies all around them, and help them recognize their own grown knowledge and abilities.

-As your students explore, question, learn, and build, encourage them to take their work one step further by:
+As your students explore, question, learn, and build, encourage them to take their work one step further through:

 Ask an Expert Forum